Double Machine Learning of Continuous Treatment Effects with Additive Instrumental Variables: Introduction

 All the above discussions on identifying continuous treatment effects rely on the assumption of no unmeasured confounders (NUC).
 Instrumental variable (IV) methods offer an effective approach to address unmeasured confounding.
 These methods rely on exogenous treatment variation generated by instruments that affect treatment assignment while remaining conditionally unrelated to latent confounding.
-Under the monotonicity assumption, which stipulates that the instrument cannot reduce (or increase) the likelihood of treatment for any individual, instrumental variable methods recover causal effects for the subpopulation of compliers \citep{imbens1994identification,angrist1995two}.
+Under the monotonicity assumption, IV methods recover causal effects for the subpopulation of compliers \citep{imbens1994identification,angrist1995two}.
 Building on these works, \citet{vytlacil2002independence,kennedy2019robust} propose estimators for the local IV effect curve, which captures treatment effects among individuals who comply when the instrument crosses a given threshold.

 On the other hand, \citet{wang2018bounded,Hartwig2023} identify the average treatment effect (ATE) by imposing no-interaction assumptions between the IV and latent confounders in the treatment model, in settings where both the IV and the treatment are binary.
 Building on this framework, \citet{tchetgen2018marginal,michael2024instrumental} extend the approach to longitudinal data, while \citet{richardson2017nonparametric,wang2023instrumental,cui2023instrumental} apply this IV framework to identify and estimate causal Cox hazard ratios.
-Recently, \citet{chen2025identificationdebiasedlearningcausal} propose an AIV condition to identify mean potential outcomes with multi-categorical treatments and general IVs, and further identify the average treatment effect under a no unmeasured common effect modifier assumption \citep{cui2021semiparametric}; Independently and concurrently, similar results are obtained by \citet{dong2025marginalcausaleffectestimation}.
-Additionally, \citet{liu2025multiplicativeinstrumentalvariablemodel} propose an alternative identification condition that rules out any multiplicative interaction between the IV and latent confounders in the treatment model, \citet{syrgkanis2019machine} estimate heterogeneous treatment effects using IVs within the DML framework, and \citet{ye2023instrumented} estimate the ATE under an difference-in-difference IV framework.
+Recently, motivated by nonparametric instrumental variable methods, \citet{chen2025identificationdebiasedlearningcausal} propose an additive IV condition to identify mean potential outcomes with multi-categorical treatments and general IVs, and further identify the average treatment effect under a no unmeasured common effect modifier assumption \citep{cui2021semiparametric}; Independently and concurrently, similar results are obtained by \citet{dong2025marginalcausaleffectestimation}.
+Additionally, \citet{liu2025multiplicativeinstrumentalvariablemodel} propose an alternative identification condition that rules out any multiplicative interaction between the IV and latent confounders in the treatment model, \citet{syrgkanis2019machine} estimate heterogeneous treatment effects using IVs within the DML framework, and \citet{ye2023instrumented} estimate the ATE under a difference-in-difference IV framework.